 Varicose Veins – Swollen, bulging veins that protrude from the surface of the skin, often with a blue or purplish color.
 They commonly have a rope-like or cord-like appearance on the skin.

 Discoloration – Hyperpigmentation or skin color changes in the skin as result from significant venous circulatory issues.
 Increased pressure from damaged veins can keep blood from flowing properly and cause some of this blood to leak out of the veins and into the skin.
 This is known as Venous stasis dermatitis.

 Venous Ulcers – Painful and raw ulcers that commonly develop near the ankle.
 These can occur due to venous insufficiency which is the weakening of veins that prevents the blood from circulating properly.
 The added vein pressure and fluid pooling over time will cause ulcers to develop

-Our practice is experienced with offering the most progressive approaches in treating patients with advanced symptoms of venous reflux disease including the diseases mentioned above.
-Consult with our physician today to learn more.
+Virginia Vein Care is experienced with offering the most progressive approaches in treating patients with advanced symptoms of venous reflux disease including the diseases mentioned above.
+Consult with our physician today to learn more about venous ulcer treatment.

 We have locations in McLean, VA, and Purcellville, VA.
 Set up your vein consultation today!